 - The European Free Trade Association Commercial Accord.

 - Political Stability – Companies that are manufacturing in Costa Rica enjoy the benefits of the political stability that the country has promoted and enjoyed for many decades.
 Costa Rica is considered the most stable country in Central America, and even in Latin America as a whole.
 The country is a constitutional democratic republic that abolished its army in 1949.
 After this date, the Costa Rican government allocated budgetary resources that once went to the country’s defense to education and to national healthcare.
 Several factors have contributed to Costa Rica’s political stability.
 These include enlightened leadership, comparative prosperity, flexible class lines, and accessible educational opportunities.

 - Favorable Business Climate – Costa Rica is very open to foreign direct investment (FDI).
 Much of the country’s recent economic success can be traced back to foreign investment in Costa Rican Free Trade Zones (FTZs).
 Free Trade Zones in Costa Rica are areas in the country that are considered to be outside of the nation’s national customs territory.
-According to government data, one in five jobs created since twenty fifteen have been created by companies that are manufacturing in Costa Rica in country’s FTZs.
+According to government data, one in five jobs created since 205 have been created by companies that are manufacturing in Costa Rica in the country’s FTZs.
 Free Trade Zones in Costa Rica offer a number of tax incentives to both foreign and domestic investors.
 Among these are:

 - 100% tax exemption on import duties on raw materials, components, and capital goods;